Automotive & Aircraft Center

 CAE analysis results for CFRP pressure vessel (left), mold (right)

-The Automotive Center (AMC) is a comprehensive automotive technology development center engaged in development with the aim of offering innovative solutions such as weight reduction technology using carbon fiber composites, NANOALLOY™ resin based shock-absorbing materials, and automatic driving support system components made with PICASUS™.
+The Environment & Mobility Development Center (EMC) is a comprehensive automotive technology development center engaged in development with the aim of offering innovative solutions such as weight reduction technology using carbon fiber composites, NANOALLOY™ resin based shock-absorbing materials, and automatic driving support system components made with PICASUS™.
 We provide not only materials, but broad proposals combining processing methods, design technology and evaluation/analysis technology.